List of best-selling albums by year in the United States

-Taylor Swift is the first and only artist to garner the best-selling album of the year eight times.
+Taylor Swift is the first and only artist to garner the best-selling album of the year nine times.
 Swift is also the only artist to have the annual top-selling album in three separate decades (2000s, 2010s and 2020s).

 This is a list of the best-selling albums by year in the United States, published by American music magazine Billboard since 1956 as year-end rankings of album sales.
 Until 1991, the Billboard album chart was based on a survey of representative retail outlets that determined a ranking, not a tally of actual sales.
 Weekly surveys and year-end charts by Billboard and other publications such as now defunct Cash Box magazine sometimes differed.
 For instance, during the 1960s and 1970s, the number-one album as determined by these two publications differed in 10 out of 20 years.
 From 1992 onwards, the Billboard year-end and weekly charts were calculated by Nielsen SoundScan.
 Note that this slightly differs from prior Billboard year-end album charts, which were a measure of chart performances over twelve months from around December to November (cutoff determined by Billboards publication schedule) rather than actual total sales.
 In addition, certain additions post-2015 may differ from best-selling albums in the United States of the Nielsen SoundScan era, which includes album-equivalent units by means of streaming.

 Harry Belafonte's Calypso (1956) was the first record to be recognized as a year's top-selling album by Billboard, when it started tracking sales figures.
-American singer-songwriter Taylor Swift is the first and only artist to have eight of their albums become best-selling records of their respective years.
-She accomplished this with Fearless (2009), 1989 (2014), Reputation (2017), Lover (2019), Folklore (2020), Midnights (2022), 1989 (Taylor's Version) (2023),The Tortured Poets Department (2024) and The Life of a Showgirl (2025).
+American singer-songwriter Taylor Swift is the first and only artist to have nine of their albums become best-selling records of their respective years.
+She accomplished this with Fearless (2009), 1989 (2014), Reputation (2017), Lover (2019), Folklore (2020), Midnights (2022), 1989 (Taylor's Version) (2023), The Tortured Poets Department (2024), and The Life of a Showgirl (2025).
 American acts Mariah Carey, Whitney Houston and Eminem, and British acts Elton John and Adele have had two of their albums be the top-sellers in two separate years.
 American singer Michael Jackson's 1982 album, Thriller became the best-selling record in the country for two consecutive years in 1983 and 1984.
 Other albums to achieve the same accomplishment included the My Fair Lady Original Cast Recording from the hit 1956 Broadway production in 1957 and 1958, the original soundtrack of West Side Story in 1962 and 1963, Adele's 21 in 2011 and 2012, and 25 in 2015 and 2016.
 English group Spice Girls are the only girl group to appear on the list, as their debut record Spice was the best-selling album of 1997.